xjdesigns/LeadPagesBuildSystem/readme.md

 ##Why are your README are so lame?
 As in "DUH!
 Everybody knows that!"

-Well, I believe writing docs/README without any skill/knowledge assumptions.
+Well, I believe writing docs/README to an audience that without any based skill/knowledge assumptions.
 So I can use RTFM more often when asked.